 Affinity Lawyers | Wills, Probate & Asset Protection

-Our Gold Coast Wills, Probate and Asset Protection Lawyers are dedicated, sensitive to the circumstances and have significant experience available to assist our clients with their estate planning and asset protection needs, as well as drafting wills and testamentary trusts.
+Our Gold Coast Wills, Probate and Asset Protection Lawyers are dedicated, sensitive and compassionate practitioners who have a wealth of experience in this area and are available to assist our clients with their estate planning and asset protection needs, as well as drafting wills and testamentary trusts.

-As you would appreciate, a will or testamentary trust needs to be as comprehensive and thoroughly reflective of your instructions in order to minimise adverse claims which may be made against your estate.
-Further, the drafting of a will or testamentary trust must be done in a very precise manner to ensure that there are no errors, or any other issues which may affect the validity of your will.
+As you would appreciate, a will or testamentary trust needs to be comprehensive and thoroughly reflective of your instructions in order to minimise adverse claims which may be made against your estate.
+It is also undoubtedly an area which many people find confronting, and is an area which requires empathy and understanding whilst being navigated.
+The drafting of a will or testamentary trust must be done in a very precise manner to ensure that there are no errors, or any other issues which may affect the validity of your will.

 If you have a concise, up to date will in place upon your passing it will also assist with having your estate administered efficiently and quickly, which will be beneficial for your executors, and in turn and minimise the cost to the estate, meaning more is left for your chosen beneficiaries.